jbrown25/crmform-plugin/README.md

 2. Lets you clone multiple instances of the form
 3. Corrects some of the odd behavior of the landing page editor

 The out-of-the-box AllClients form is contained in a table, which is restrictive design-wise.
-The CRMForm plugin pulls the form out of the table and wraps the inputs in divs, then removes the table from the documents.
+The CRMForm plugin pulls the form out of the table and wraps the inputs in divs, then removes the table from the document.

 ##USAGE